 The Board is currently composed of (i) directors who represent clearing agency participants, including broker/dealers, custodian and clearing banks and investment institutions ("participant directors"); (ii) non-participant directors; (iii) directors who are designated by DTCC's Series A and Series B preferred shareholders (ICE and the Financial Industry Regulatory Authority, respectively); (iv) DTCC's Non-Executive Chairman; and (v) a member of DTCC senior executive management (the President and Chief Executive Officer).
 In addition to the Series A and Series B preferred stock, DTCC has issued additional series of preferred stock, none of which have any rights to appoint directors.
 The non-participant directors are not employed by any user of DTCC's services.
-Non-participant directors bring additional skills and expertise to the Board, mitigate potential conflicts of interest among participant directors, the Non-Executive Chairman, the management director and representatives of the Series A and B preferred shareholders provide a diverse representation of DTCC's stakeholders and ensure that the broad interest of the public is represented.
+Non-participant directors bring additional skills and expertise to the Board, mitigate potential conflicts of interest among participant directors and introduce different perspectives.
+Collectively, the participant directors, non-participant directors, the Non-Executive Chairman, the management director and representatives of the Series A and B preferred shareholders provide a diverse representation of DTCC's stakeholders and ensure that the broad interest of the public is represented.
 All directors, except those designated by the preferred shareholders, are elected annually to one-year terms.